 Generally, a motion for adjustment will be quicker than a petition for modification.
 It may take a month or less.

-The amount of time it will take to fill out a Petition for Modification will depend on:
+How long it will take to fill out a Petition for Modification will depend on:

-where the other parent lives.
+where the other parent lives

 To start a motion for adjustment, get our packet called Filing a Motion for Adjustment of Child Support.

 If you have been served with a motion for adjustment, get our packet called Responding to a Motion for Adjustment of Child Support.

 To start a support modification, get our packets called Filing a Petition to Modify Your Child Support Court Order and Finishing the Modification of Your Child Support Court Order.

 If you have been served with a support modification, get our packets called Responding to a Petition for Modification of Your Child Support Court Order and Finishing the Modification of your Child Support Court Order.